abanoub-R/dwm/README.md

 my personalized build of dwm

 # setup
+before starting, run the auto.sh script to apply the patches and setup the scripts for dwmblocks (NOTE : THIS WILL NOT CARRY OVER THE SETTINGS FROM THE CONFIG, TO APPLY THEM, SEE CONFIG.TXT)

-before starting, install the dependencies
+now install the dependencies

 ### mandatory
 * libX11